What is the API calls rate limit?¶

-Neptune-client uses Python API to communicate with Neptune servers.
-Users are restricted to 1k requests per minute.
-If more requests are being placed, neptune-client will retry sending the data in the future (when usage does not approach the limit).
-In such case, Users may notice some delay between the actual state of the process that executes an experiment and data displayed in Neptune Web application.
-Extent of this effect is proportional to the number of API calls over the 1k limit.
+neptune-client uses Python API to communicate with Neptune servers.
+Users are restricted to 1 thousand requests per minute.
+If more requests are placed, neptune-client will retry sending the data in the future (when usage does not approach the limit).
+In such case, users may notice some delay between the actual state of the process that executes an experiment and data displayed in the Neptune Web UI.
+The extent of this effect is proportional to the number of API calls over the 1 thousand limit.

-Our experiences suggests that only few AI research groups hit those limits.
+Our experiences suggests that few AI research groups ever reach those limits.

-Q: What happens if I lose Internet connectivity during experiment?¶
+What happens if I lose my Internet connection during an experiment?¶

-Whenever you call a method from Neptune-client, your call is translated into one or more API calls made over network (the exception is when you’re using OfflineBackend, in which case no network connectivity is required).
-Each such call may fail due to a number of reasons (including lack of network connectivity).
-Neptune-client handles such situations by retrying the request with decreased frequency for the next 34 minutes.
+Whenever you call a method from neptune-client, your call is translated into one or more API calls made over the network (the exception is when you’re using OfflineBackend, in which case, no network connectivity is required).
+Each such call may fail due to a number of reasons (including lack of network connectivity). neptune-client handles such situations by retrying the request with decreased frequency for the next 34 minutes.

-Note that some of your method calls are translated to asychronous requests, which means that Neptune-client processes them in the background, while returning control to your code.
-Be aware, that if the connectivity fails for a longer period - say, 30 minutes, during which you push multiple requests to Neptune (e.g. channel values), this might increase your process’ memory consumption.
-Neptune-client doesn’t apply any limits on this consumption.
+Note that some of your method calls are translated to asychronous requests, which means that neptune-client processes them in the background, while returning control to your code.
+Be aware that if the connectivity fails for a longer period - say, 30 minutes, during which you push multiple requests to Neptune (for example, channel values), this might increase your process’s memory consumption. neptune-client applies no limits to this consumption.

 So, if you lose Internet access for less than 34 minutes at a time and you don’t send gigabytes of data during this time, you will not lose any data - everything will be safely stored in Neptune.

-Q: What is the number of experiments or notebooks limit?¶
+What is the number of experiments or Notebooks limit?¶

 There are no limits.
 You can have as many experiments and Notebooks as you wish.